 - Using cultural values and the co-construction of stories in people’s lives (‘promising practice’) can support children and families in the Community.

-- By listening and reflecting on the lived experience of First Nations peoples, non-Aboriginal practitioners can acquire valuable knowledge to apply to their practice.
+- By listening and reflecting on the lived experience of Aboriginal and Torres Strait Islander peoples, non-Indigenous practitioners can acquire valuable knowledge to apply to their practice.

 - Exploring stories and yarning